How to Cold Call: The Complete Guide for Sales Reps

 - Practice consistently to build confidence and skill

 The gap between average and great cold callers isn't huge.
-It's a handful of small improvements, repeated consistently.
-Start with one area, practice it until it's natural, then move to the next.
+It's a handful of small improvements you repeat until they stick.
+Pick one area, practice it until it's natural, then move to the next.

 Continue learning: